Running for beginners

 Once you feel more confident (and Coronavirus restrictions have been lifted) why not join a running club?
 Fun, friendly and supportive, they help to keep you motivated.
 You can make new friends too!

-Running in warm weather
+Running in cold weather

 Hit the treadmill

 Sometimes it's just too cold to go outside.
 To keep your fitness goals on track, a treadmill makes a great alternative.
 They also have cushioned surfaces, so the risk of injury is less compared to running outside.